Discover more from Hashtag Survival

 (I'll refer to the game as TPB to save my fingers.)

-As presented thus far, there is good in the TPB demo.
-You won't be stuck in constant crashes; things worked for me just fine; you can follow the game's intended path to the end of the demo with no difficulty.
-They also allow you a fair amount of time & freedom to progress and experience a good amount of available content.
-(This is as opposed to Voidtrain, which cut off the demo precisely when I felt something was worth doing.)
+The TPB demo has its positives.
+You won't be plagued with constant crashes, and everything worked smoothly for me.
+You can easily follow the game's intended path to complete the demo.
+Additionally, the demo provides a fair amount of time and freedom to progress and experience the available content.
+This is in contrast to Voidtrain, which ended the demo just as I was getting interested in the game.

 After years of waiting and subsisting on inconsistent communication from the developers, I thought the game was dead several times.
-However, after spending a week with the demo during Next Fest, I can't say I find any signs of life.
+However, after spending a week with the demo during Next Fest, I’ve personally revised ‘dead’ to ‘lifeless.’

 Did you try Tribe: Primitive Builder during Steam Next Fest?
 I would love to hear your thoughts- so drop into the comments or our Discord!